facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

   } | void) => Iterable<RecoilValue<mixed>>;
   getInfo_UNSTABLE: <T>(RecoilValue<T>) => {...};
 }

+function snapshot_UNSTABLE(initializeState?: (MutableSnapshot => void)): Snapshot
 ```

+## Obtaining Snapshots

-## Hooks
+### Hooks

-Recoil provides the following hooks for working with snapshots:
+Recoil provides the following hooks for obtaining snapshots based on the current state:

 - [`useRecoilCallback()`](/docs/api-reference/core/useRecoilCallback) - Asynchronous access to a Snapshot
 - [`useRecoilSnapshot()`](/docs/api-reference/core/useRecoilSnapshot) - Synchronous access to a Snapshot
-- [`useRecoilTransactionObserver()`](/docs/api-reference/core/useRecoilTransactionObserver) - Subscribe to Snapshots for all state changes
+- [`useRecoilTransactionObserver_UNSTABLE()`](/docs/api-reference/core/useRecoilTransactionObserver) - Subscribe to Snapshots for all state changes

-- [`useGotoRecoilSnapshot()`](/docs/api-reference/core/useGotoRecoilSnapshot) - Update current state to match a Snapshot
+### Building a Snapshot

+You can also build a fresh snapshot using the `snapshot_UNSTABLE()` factory, which accepts an optional initializer function.
+This can be used for [testing](/docs/guides/testing) or evaluating selectors outside of a React context.

 ## Reading Snapshots